Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Related Work

-Speech representation, or utterance embedding, has been an area of research for decades.
-Classical signal processing techniques such as Gaussian Mixture Models, Hidden Markov Models, and Universal Background Models, were used in many speech related tasks to obtain a proper representation of utterances.
-Comprehensive reviews of prior work that have used such conventional methods for SR and SER can be found in \cite{hansen_speaker_2015,el2011survey}.
+Extracting speaker representations or utterance embeddings, with the aim of acquiring speaker related information, has been extensively studied over the years.
+Classical techniques such as Gaussian Mixture Models \cite{burget2007analysis}, Hidden Markov Models \cite{campbell2003svm}, and Universal Background Models \cite{omar2010training}, have been used to obtain effective utterance representations that contain important information regarding the speaker of utterances.
+Comprehensive reviews of prior works that have used such conventional methods, particularly for SR and SER, can be found in \cite{hansen_speaker_2015,el2011survey}.

-Solutions based on artificial neural networks (ANN) have been widely used in speech-related tasks.
-In some of the earlier work in this area, speech representations extracted from audio signals using ANNs were fed to conventional classifiers for SR \cite{farrell1994speaker} and SER \cite{nicholson2000emotion}.
+Along with the classical techniques, some attempts were made to utilize artificial neural networks (ANN) for SR and SER.
+In some of the earlier works in this area, utterance embeddings extracted from audio signals using ANNs were fed to conventional classifiers to perform SR \cite{farrell1994speaker} and SER \cite{nicholson2000emotion}.
+The ANN-based solutions were able to achieve better performances compared to previous classical techniques.
+However, with the introduction of methods such as i-Vectors \cite{kenny2007joint} and the computational requirements of ANNs, further studies did not consider ANNs as a viable option.

-More recently, deep neural networks (DNN) have been used for learning effective representations of utterances \cite{variani2014deep,bhattacharya2017deep}.
-Most recent works on extracting deep speech representations for SR have explored the impacts of different deep learning architectures on the quality of these representations.
-Most prominent works include using CNN architectures such as ResNets for speech representation learning prior to identification \cite{xie2019utterance,bian2019self,hajavi2019deep}.
-Among other speech-related tasks such as SER, DNN models have also been very successful for speech representation learning.
-Most recent studies of SER focus on improving the accuracy of the deep learning models by modifying and combining different architectures.
-Some of the considerable attempts include using the combination of CNN and RNNs such as long short-term memory (LSTM) networks \cite{xie2019speech,latif2019direct,wang2020speech}.
+Recent advancements in DNNs has led to a renewed interest in the use of such methods for learning effective representations of utterances for SR and SER.
+Most recent works on extracting deep utterance embeddings for these tasks have explored the impacts of different deep learning architectures on the quality of these representations \cite{bhattacharya2017deep, bian2019self, you2019deep, safari2019self, kye2021supervised, jung2021attention_speaker, india2021attention_speaker, mingote2021attention_speaker}.
+Most prominent works use CNN architectures such as ResNets for embedding speech representations towards performing SR \cite{xie2019utterance, bian2019self, hajavi2019deep} and using a combination of CNNs and RNNs such as long short-term memory (LSTM) for SER \cite{xie2019speech, latif2019direct, wang2020speech}.